I'm a software engineer at Samsara,

-My research interests include storage system consistency, performance,
+My focus was on storage system consistency, performance, and usability.

 - BPFS.
 A file system that provides dramatically stronger durability and consistency guarantees using byte-addressable, persistent memory – in particular, phase change memory – and careful design.